CommandersAct/Platform-Documentation/developers/commanders-tag-gateway.md

 #### Cookie blacklisting at the edge

 Customers can filter cookies **directly at the CDN or edge layer** (Cloudflare Worker, Fastly Compute, etc.).
+This can be done by **simply adjusting the Worker code provided in this guide** to remove specific cookies before the request is forwarded to Commanders Gateway.

-This allows specific cookies to be removed from the request **before it reaches Commanders Gateway**.
+This allows specific cookies to be removed from the request **before it reaches Commanders Gateway**, ensuring that only the cookies approved by the organization leave its infrastructure.
-Typical examples include internal cookies, authentication cookies, or any cookie considered sensitive by internal policies.

-This mechanism ensures that only the cookies approved by the organization leave its infrastructure.

 #### Cookie whitelisting before forwarding to partners